 Dr. Berry, Professor of Theology, has been on faculty at Criswell College since 2004.
 He completed his Ph.D. in Systematic Theology from Southern Seminary and pastored a church in Kentucky for five years.
 He and his wife Tabitha have two children, Elaina and Brian.
 Dr. Berry’s areas of interest include Patristics, theological method, Christology, and Eschatology.
 Follow him on Twitter: @berry_everett.

 Dr. Creamer is President and Professor of Humanities at Criswell College.
 He also hosts the For Christ and Culture radio show on 90.9 KCBI in Dallas, Texas.
 Dr. Creamer holds a B.A. from Baylor, an M.Div. from Criswell, and a Ph.D. from UT-Arlington.
 Follow him on Twitter: @barrycreamer.

 Kirk Spencer is Assistant Professor of Science and History at Criswell College.
 He has an M.S. in Geology from Southern Methodist University.
 He has done Ph.D. studies in Science at Southern Methodist University, in Humanities at the University of Texas at Dallas and is entering the Ph.D. program in Archeology at Southwestern Baptist Theological Seminary.
 Prior to Criswell, he served as a Geologist for Lomak Petroleum and worked as a field geologist in Colorado, New Mexico and West Texas.
 He and his wife Terri have five children and reside in Mesquite, TX.
 Professor Spencer’s research interests include archeology, poetry and the interface between science and theology.

-Winston Hottman, Executive Editor
+Winston Hottman, Contributing Editor